sneshyba/pypchem/README.md

 Setting up nbgrader in a student’s account

-After logging on as a student (not sure how much of this is essential):
+After logging on as a student (not sure how much of this is essential); it’s useful to pack this into a script file, like addstudent_nbgrader, if there are a lot of students.

 	jupyter nbextension install --user --py nbgrader
 	jupyter nbextension enable nbgrader --user --py